 - $9.68 valid for 3 years

-license - Please purchase prior to arriving at Hartley Bay
+Please purchase online prior to arriving at Hartley Bay launch.

 Anglers with Conservation Licenses may only posses 2 fish of each species.
-Only one fish of each species may measure over the specified "Slot-Size" length.
-Non-resident 8 day Fishing License - $29.40 Canadian Funds - 2013.
+Only one fish of each species may measure over the specified "Slot-Size" length or Trophy size.
+Non-resident 8 day Fishing License - $30.53 Canadian Funds - 2016.
+A great value for CPR -catching, photo and releasing!

 Legal length of Muskie is 48 inches, however, Bear's Den Lodge has been honoring live release of all Muskies under 50 inches, while encouraging measurements - length and girth of the trophy fish, with a quick photo, then live release.
 A fisherman with a Sport Fishing License may posses only 1 fish over 48 inches as per the Ministry of Natural Resource Fishing Regulations in Zone 10 - French River and 54 inches in Georgian Bay - Zone 14.
 See LINK PAGE or below for access to the full Fishing and Hunting Regulations.